dmitribd/nativescript-yandex-appmetrica/README.md

 Call module by adding:

-`import { AppMetricaSDK, UserProfileAttributes, UserProfileGender } from 'nativescript-yandex-appmetrica'`
+`import { AppMetricaSDK, UserProfileAttribute, UserProfileGender } from 'nativescript-yandex-appmetrica'`

 ---